Frequently Asked Questions

 How do I participate in online classes?

 Fully online courses feature several methods for interacting with your instructors and classmates.
 Depending on the course, those methods can include asynchronous discussion forums, blogs, multimedia presentations, video conferencing, email, and group projects.

 How can I know if online courses are right for me?

 If you are comfortable working independently, have good organizational skills, and are self-motivated, you may find online learning to be a rewarding and satisfying experience.
-Online learning is not for everyone; therefore, we encourage you to use the checklist below to help you understand if the online format is right for you.

 How much time do online courses take?